 Pets in the car

-In any case, thoroughly clean your car from animal hair and so on with a vacuum cleaner before returning ,otherwise an additional cleaning fee can be charged.
+In any case, spotless your car from animal hair and so on with a vacuum cleaner before returning, otherwise an additional cleaning fee can be charged.

 Return of rental car